Christmas in July Around the World

 Christmas in July in Canada seems similar to the US in that there are retail sales and Xmas dinner menus available in restaurants.
 However, it seems to be celebrated less than in the US.
 Several relatives that I have in Canada hadn’t even heard of it.

-Perhaps, Canadians get there fill of magic at Christmas time – given that many parts are snow-covered and, as all the children’s books and Christmas movies tell us, that’s the true image of Christmas.
+Perhaps, Canadians get their fill of magic at Christmas time – given that many parts are snow-covered and, as all the children’s books and Christmas movies tell us, that’s the true image of Christmas.

 You will find a Christmas in July tradition in Quebec though – the annual tradition of ‘Noël des campeurs’, the camper’s Christmas is held in July.
 On the weekend closest to July 25th, campers gather with their friends and family and take part in Christmas cheer and festivities.